"Integrity is doing the right thing, even when no one is watching."

 Image of integrity: Wanting to look mature while ignoring uncomfortable truths.
 True integrity cares more about reality than appearance.

 Control and tightness: Trying to control every thought and feeling.
-True integrity includes what is here, even if messy.
+True integrity includes what is here, even if it's messy.

 Mediocrity is the Enemy